nhoizey/nicolas-hoizey.com/src/links/2018/12/10/your-apps-know-where-you-were-last-night-and-they-re-not-keeping-it-secret/index.md

 tags: [privacy, geolocation]
 ---

-> The mobile location industry began as a way to customize apps and target ads for nearby businesses, but **it has morphed into a data collection and analysis machine**.
+> The mobile location industry began as a way to customize apps and target ads for nearby businesses, but <mark>it has morphed into a data collection and analysis machine</mark>.
 >
 > […]
 >
-> **More than 1,000 popular apps contain location-sharing code** from such companies, according to 2018 data from MightySignal, a mobile analysis firm.
+> <mark>More than 1,000 popular apps contain location-sharing code</mark> from such companies, according to 2018 data from MightySignal, a mobile analysis firm.
 Google’s Android system was found to have about 1,200 apps with such code, compared with about 200 on Apple’s iOS.
 >
 > […]
 >